matrbeales/sparta-internal-management-system/README.md

 We were tasked with creating a Internal Management System using the 7 restful routes which we applied to our websites directory system.

-We need to be able to Create, Read, Update and Delete a User, their Role, Cohort and that Cohorts specialisation so we can eventually track and log when a User checks a laptop in or out.
+In this website application, after logging in, you can Create, Read, Update and Delete Users, their Roles, their Cohorts, and the Specialisation of each Cohort.

+You can also send a POST request to /api.
+If this request has correct email and password keys attached, it will return an authentication token.

 # How to use/run the Website Application Locally